codio-content/MySQL-Creating_databases_and_inserting_data/.guides/content/Creating-tables-ab95.md

 ```
 ---

-Let's understand the code line by line in the next section.
+Let's expose the `catalog` table column names and dataypes in the next section.